Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 It can't be called from outside the contract unless the contract explicitly makes it accessible.

 ## zcf.shutdown(completion)

-Shuts down the entire vat and gives payouts.
+Shuts down the entire vat and contract instance and gives payouts.

-This exits all `seats` associated with the current `instance`, giving them their payouts.
+All open `seats` associated with the current `instance` have `fail()` called on them.

 Call when:
 - You want nothing more to happen in the contract, and